Silviculture: Seedbed requirements

 Any seed, self-sown or artificially applied, requires a seedbed suitable for securing germination.

 In order to germinate, a seed requires suitable conditions of temperature, moisture, and aeration.
 For seeds of many species, light is also necessary, and facilitates the germination of seeds in other species, but spruces are not exacting in their light requirements, and will germinate without light.
 White spruce seed germinated at 35 °F (1.7 °C) and 40 °F (4.4 °C) after continuous stratification for one year or longer and developed radicles less than 6 cm long in the cold room.
 When exposed to light, those germinants developed chlorophyll and were normally phototropic with continued elongation.

 For survival in the short and medium terms, a germinant needs: a continuing supply of moisture; freedom from lethal temperature; enough light to generate sufficient photosynthate to support respiration and growth, but not enough to generate lethal stress in the seedling; freedom from browsers, tramplers, and pathogens; and a stable root system.
 Shade is very important to the survival of young seedlings.
 In the longer term, there must be an adequate supply of essential nutrients and an absence of smothering.

-In undisturbed forest, decayed windfallen stemwood provides the most favorable seedbed for germination and survival, moisture supply being dependable, and the elevation of seedlings somewhat above the general level of the forest floor reduces the danger of smothering by leaves and snow-pressed minor vegetation; nor is such a microsite likely to be subject to flooding.
+In undisturbed forest, decayed windfallen stemwood provides the most favorable seedbed for germination and survival.
+Seedlings growing on such sites are less likely to be buried by accumulated snowpack and leaf litter, and less likely to be subject to flooding.
 Advantages conferred by those microsites include: more light, higher temperatures in the rooting zone, and better mycorrhizal development.
-In a survey in the Porcupine Hills, Manitoba, 90% of all spruce seedlings were rooted in rotten wood.
+According to a 1940 survey in the Porcupine Hills of Manitoba, approximately 90% of spruce seedlings were germinating from this substrate.

 Mineral soil seedbeds are more receptive than the undisturbed forest floor, and are generally moister and more readily rewetted than the organic forest floor.
 However, exposed mineral soil, much more so than organic-surfaced soil, is subject to frost heaving and shrinkage during drought.
 The forces generated in soil by frost or drought are quite enough to break roots.